istbulut/sql-challenge/README.md

 Firstly, for data modelling all CSV files have been inspected and Entity Relationship Diagram of the tables has been created. .

-Then for data engineering, table schemas are created for each of six files, each CSV file has been imported into its corresponding SQL table (postgresql used).
+Then for data engineering, table schemas are created for each of six files, each CSV file has been imported into its corresponding SQL table (used Postgresql).

 Finally, data analysis has been applied to this data.